DigitalPublishingToolkit/NN11/md/book.md

 addition to the case of Wikipedia discussed above, it would appear that an increasing number of specialized firms try to manipulate the open delegation process in their favor.
-For example, TripAdvisor and the many other equivalent sites encouraging user advice, comments or feedback but which also use inbuilt mechanisms for product placement, spin or bashing competitors.
+For example, TripAdvisor and the many other equivalent sites encouraging user advice, comments or feedback are subjected to continuous attempts of manipulation and product placement, spin or bashing competitors.

-For a long time this phenomenon was largely marginal and also often considered vaguely absurd but it has gradually became entrenched over the past few years.
+For a long time this phenomenon was largely marginal and also often considered vaguely absurd but it has gradually become entrenched over the past few years.
 Specialized agencies now resort to increasingly sophisticated methods where they mask their intervention within in a far larger set of contributions with the sole purpose of generating fake credibility for their client.

-The French competition, consumers and trade practices watchdog (DGCCRF), has repeatedly condemned such behavior while the standardization body AFNOR has put forward normative guidelines on how online public notices should be formatted.
-The Internet has now reached a dead-end of sorts as privacy can no longer be strictly regulated and anonymity increasingly appears to be both a source of liberty but of manipulation.
+The French competition, consumers and trade practices watchdog (DGCCRF) has repeatedly condemned such behavior while the standardization body AFNOR has put forward normative guidelines on how online public notices should be formatted.
+The Internet has now reached a dead-end of sorts as privacy can no longer be strictly regulated and anonymity increasingly appears to be both a source of liberty and of manipulation.
 This contradiction is handled by democracies by identifying individuals when they come to the polling station but in such a way that no link can be made with their vote.
 This basic principle is essential to coproduction